-A chequing account pays little to no interest and, as a result, it's not a great place to store your money for an extended period of time.
+The downside is that a chequing account offers little to no interest.
+As a result, it's not an ideal place to store savings for an extended period of time.

-When it comes to withdrawal limits, a chequing account will typically offer a higher number of withdrawals per month without additional fees than a savings account, and many accounts even offer an unlimited number of withdrawals; although most accounts will still have daily and weekly maximum amounts without visiting a branch.
+When it comes to withdrawal frequency, a chequing account will typically allow you to make a higher number of withdrawals per month without additional fees than a savings account.
+Some accounts even offer an unlimited number of withdrawals, although most will still have daily and weekly maximum amounts without visiting a branch.

 With a savings account, there are often limits attached to the number of withdrawals you can make.
-While you technically can withdraw money from your savings account at any time, if you exceed the number of withdrawals permitted by your bank, you will be charged a fee.
+Technically, you can withdraw money from your savings account at any time, but if you exceed the number of withdrawals your bank permits, you'll be charged a fee.

 Monthly account fees

-Many accounts will charge a monthly account fee.
-The amount you pay will depend on the type of account and the services offered.
+Most chequing accounts come with a monthly account fee.
+The amount you pay will depend on the type of chequing account and the services offered.
 For example, the monthly account fee may increase based on the number of transactions you can perform without additional fees.

-Most basic savings accounts come without monthly account fees but often provide a more limited number of free transactions each month.
-If you want access to unlimited transactions or additional services, then you will likely have to pay for it.
+In contrast, a basic savings account may have no monthly account fees, but the trade-off is that the number of free transactions each month is more limited.
+If you want access to unlimited transactions or additional services, then you'll likely have to pay for it.

 There are things you can do to avoid paying monthly account fees.
-For starters, many banks will waive the monthly account fees if you're able to maintain a minimum daily closing balance.
-However, if your balance drops below the minimum required by your bank at any point in the month then you will be charged the monthly account fee for your account, for that month.
+For starters, many banks will waive monthly account fees if you maintain a minimum daily closing balance for the entire month.
+However, if your balance drops below the minimum required by your bank at any point in the month, then you'll be charged the fee for your account that month.

 A high-interest savings account (HISA) may be the way to go if you want to get the most bang for your buck.
-A HISA offers a higher interest rate than a regular savings account, helping you to reach your financial goals even faster.
+An HISA offers even higher interest rates than a regular savings account, helping you to reach your financial goals even faster.

-When making your decision be aware of the pros and cons of each.
+When making your decision, be aware of the pros and cons of each account.